 And Some Further Viewing…

 Sicily is such a beautiful island, with incredible food, culture, history and scenery.
 We spent nearly two weeks travelling around the island and it wasn’t nearly enough time to really do the place justice.
-Overall, the UNESCO sites in Sicily are fantastic and I’m extremely thankful we managed to get there.
+Overall, the UNESCO World Heritage sites Sicily are fantastic and I’m extremely thankful we managed to get there.